Hi, I am Richard. On this blog, I share thoughts, personal stories — and what I am working on. I hope this article brings you some value.

 My place is elsewhere – in the jungle.
 Somewhere that at first glance seems chaotic and impossible to navigate.
 A place where most people only know their specific area of expertise.
 And that’s when the work becomes enjoyable for me.
 That’s when half a day flies by like half an hour.

 This “jungle” can look very different depending on the situation.
-I don’t want to go into specifics; I’ll keep it general, though I realize that might make it less clear for the reader.
+I don’t want to go into specifics; I’ll keep it general, though I realise that might make it less clear for the reader.
 It starts with it being one of those more complex organisms.
 And in such an organism, you might encounter four types of challenges related to working with information and the disasters that can arise from them.

 If you have any thoughts, questions, or feedback, feel free to drop me a message at mail@richardgolian.com.